Color Advice

 Color knowledge is a powerful tool for artists, allowing us to express ideas more effectively and create art that resonates with audiences.
 By mastering color theory, you can elevate your art to new heights.
 So, embrace the world of color, experiment fearlessly, and let your creativity flourish on the canvas of your imagination.

-In conclusion to this article, understanding color theory and mixing colors is like having an artist’s secret toolkit.
+Understanding color theory and mixing colors is like having an artist’s secret toolkit.
 Whether you’re gently blending opposite, or complementary, colors to tone down the saturation or using clever mixtures to create “optical black,” these techniques are simply invaluable.
 I do want to remind you art lovers that there is so much more to know about color.
 If this is something that really interests you, please comment, message me, or join my newsletter to read more!
 I love color!!!

 By grasping these fundamentals, you not only make your artwork visually engaging but also open doors to express intricate emotions and stories through color.
 So, dive into the world of color knowledge, and watch your art flourish with richer, more meaningful color scheme choices.